pegasuswu/Algorithm/sorting/heap-sorting.md

     exchange_times = 0
     while i >= 0:
         # from the reciprocal to the root, be careful ,the process should be downhill to uphill, otherwise,
-        # after the processing ,the data structure could not be a large top heap.
+        # after the processing ,the data structure may not be a large top heap.
         return_times = heap_deal_root(nums, i, length)
         circle_times = circle_times + return_times[0]
         exchange_times = exchange_times + return_times[1]